+My name is Pam Mattys, and I’m a certified life coach and workshop facilitator.
+I currently live in Oregon, but I’m originally from Hawaii — two of the most beautiful places in the world.
 I spent most of my career as an executive administrative assistant, supporting senior leaders at such organizations as the Federal Reserve Bank of San Francisco, Intel, and the Chief’s Office of the Portland Police Bureau.
-I retired in 2018 to pursue what I’d long known is my true calling: helping women work through their life challenges and reach their highest potential.
-Life coaching has helped me work through my own challenges, and now my goal is to pay it forward.
+In 2018, I retired from my admin career to pursue what I’d long known is my true calling: helping women reach their highest potential.

 My areas of expertise